 Located in the US, the hiking in Hawaii offers over thirty trail routes from which to choose.
-The best Hawaii hiking based on popularity are considered to be Kalalau Trail, HiIlawe Falls, Okolehao Trail, Mauna Loa Trail, and Nu alolo Trail / Awaawapuhi Loop.
+The best Hawaii hiking based on popularity are considered to be Kalalau Trail, HiIlawe Falls, Okolehao Trail, Kahaualea Trail, and Mauna Loa Trail.
 For a detailed trail description and printable trailhead map, just select a Hawaii hiking trail below.

 Southwest of Hilo in the Hawaii Volcanoes National Park on the Big Island, the Mauna Loa Trail, a 36 mile route up 6,600 feet to the 13,677 summit from rainforest to snowcap.
 This is typically a 3 day hike with a moderate grade and ocean vistas.
 The route runs through volcanic landscape with jagged lava fields and big lava tubes.